 Expungement refers to the process of destroying, erasing, or sealing arrest or conviction records.
 Almost every state has enacted laws that allow people to expunge arrests and, often, convictions from their records.
 Though the details vary from one state to the next, most states' laws provide that, once an arrest or conviction has been expunged, it can't be disclosed publicly, including to most potential employers and landlords.
 For example, if your criminal record consisted of only one conviction for petty theft and you later had the conviction expunged, you can legally answer, "No" if you apply for a job and the application asks, "Have you ever been convicted of a criminal offense?"

 The first step in seeking an expungement is to determine whether your record qualifies.
-A few states have very strict laws and rarely allow expungement of accurate arrest or conviction records, but most have expungement procedures that depend on the following factors:
+A few states have very strict laws and rarely allow expungement of accurate arrest or conviction records.
+But most states have expungement procedures that depend on the following factors:

 It is unlikely that any state law will allow expungement of a very serious crime, such as a violent felony or sex offense, except in a case of mistaken identity or identity theft where you actually are not the person who was convicted of the crime.
-Some states also prohibit or limit (say by imposing a longer wait period) expungement of misdemeanor DUIs and domestic violence offenses.
+Some states also prohibit or limit expungement of misdemeanor DUIs and domestic violence offenses.

 A few states automatically expunge older criminal records or require the court to immediately expunge records upon dismissing a case.
-But again, each state operates differently and the laws keep changing, meaning—keep checking for updates to your state's laws.
+But again, each state operates differently and the laws keep changing, so keep checking for updates to your state's laws.